dkvc/gpkgstatus/faqs.md

 **7. Are there any plans for the project in future other than change to API or minor updates?**

 It is highly probable that project will be moved from Python to a language that doesn't need dependencies or interpreter/compiler to run the program.
 This allows the program to run on embedded systems and also prevents systems from [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).

+**8. Does this mean end of python package on PyPI and Conda-Forge?**

+While I have no plans on deprecating python package right now, it is quite possible that they might get deprecated.
+The deprecation notice will be given earlier than 3 months.